Comparing cosmic shear nulling methods for Stage-IV surveys: Nulling Methods

 The starting point is to first recast the Limber integral, Equation~\eqref{eq:limber}, as an integral over $\log k$.
 Then, we approximate this integral as a discrete summation by defining $N_k$ nodes at which the integrand is evaluated.
 For simplicity, we will assume that $N_k$ is independent of the tomographic bin pair.
 Next, we recast this summation as a matrix multiplication.
 By vectorizing over the tomographic bin indices, we can re-write Equation~\eqref{eq:limber} as

 where $\mathbf{c}_\ell$ is the vector of angular power spectra for each tomographic bin pair at a given $\ell$; if there are $N$ tomographic bins, this vector has length $N_p =N(N+1)/2$.
 The matrix $\mathbf{P}_\ell$ has dimensions $N_p \times N_k$, and $\mathbf{1}$ is a vector of ones with length $N_k$.
-This matrix formulation of the Limber integral has some computational advantages, with the drawback that $N_k$ is required to be the same for every bin pair.
+This matrix formulation of the Limber integral has some computational advantages, with the potential to reduce computational time, however the drawback that $N_k$ is required to be the same for every bin pair.

 For each $\ell$, we then perform an LU decomposition of $\mathbf{P}_\ell$.
 Since $N_p < N_k$, this results in a square $N_p \times N_p$ lower triangular matrix $\mathbf{L}_\ell$ with unit diagonal, and a $N_p \times N_k$ upper triangular matrix $\mathbf{U}_\ell$, such that $\mathbf{P}_\ell = \mathbf{L}_\ell \mathbf{U}_\ell$.